jeschkies/aphorisms/src/the_list.md

 5. Let it Crash
 6. Slow and Steady over Fast and Uncontrollable
 7. Iterate and Learn
-8. Clebrate Success Not Failure
+8. Celebrate Success Not Failure
-9. You Are Not as Smart as You Think
+9. I Am Not Smart